pythonanywhere/flask-tutorials/tutorial-2.md

 However, there is a way -- what we want to do is tell it to compare the current code with an empty database, and generate a migration that would create the appropriate structure in that database.

-To do this, go to the PythonAnywhere "Databases" tab in a new browser tab, and create a new database called `dummyempty`.
+To do this, go to the PythonAnywhere "Databases" page in a new browser tab, and create a new database called `dummyempty`.
 (In the unlikely event that you already have one with that name, just pick something else.)

 Next, temporarily, we'll tell our Flask code to use the dummyempty database.
 Go to the tab where your Python